Luizmontagner/Atlas-Gym/AtlasGym/README.md

 #### **Requirements**

 - Easy to navigate by using the navigation menu.
-- relevant content about facilities.
+- Relevant content about facilities.
 - Appealing visual elements.
 - Clear information about prices and policies.